varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

     A set of roles abstract the permissions from the users

 - Actions are always performed by a rôle
-- Users must reauthenticate to change a rôle
+- Users must re-authenticate to change a rôle

 ```haskell
                     [Role0]         -->   [Permission0]